connectordb/connectordb.io/_docs/datasets.rst

   |           |              |   | 11pm      | 79                   |
   +-----------+--------------+---+-----------+----------------------+

-While the independence of data streams is an extremely useful feature when it comes to gathering data, when attempting to gain insight from this data, it becomes difficult to put streams together into a form which is useful for analysis.
+While the independence of data streams is an extremely useful feature when it comes to gathering data, it makes putting streams together difficult.

 The ideal format for analysis would be a single table - the equivalent of a spreadsheet, where you have a temperature for each mood rating.